 Deck Stairs or Ramps

-Now think about decking material, such as wood or composite decking.
-Forget about the structure for a moment and think of the finished product.
-What is aesthetically pleasing to you?
-Obviously low maintenance is by far the best looking and, of course, requires the least amount of maintenance.
-However, many people are against the low maintenance simply based on the price.
-A couple of things to keep in mind are, what will it cost to stain a wood deck every year or two?
+Once you’ve undergone the design, planning, and functionality phases of a deck build, it is time to think about deck material!
+Forget about the structure for a moment and think of the finished product – what is aesthetically pleasing to you?
+Many of our materials require low maintenance and will look great for long periods of time.
+However, some people opt against the low maintenance materials, simply based on the price.
+A couple of things to keep in mind when selecting materials are: What will it cost to stain the deck every year or two?
 What is the life expectancy of a wood deck vs a low maintenance deck?
-Right now there are low maintenance manufacturers offering 25 even 30 year warranties.
+Right now, there are low maintenance manufacturers offering 25, even 30-year warranties on their products.

 Skirting/Enclosing the Deck

 Do you want to have the underneath your deck closed off?
 It may look good, but if you are low enough to the ground it may not be necessary.
 A popular option is to use the space as storage for your lawn mower or other yard maintenance equipment.

 Once the deck is designed, it’s time to select your style of railing!
 If you decided to build a treated deck, you can choose either a treated, or low maintenance railing.
 If you chose to build a low maintenance deck, it is now a decision of what kind of low maintenance material to use.
 An aluminum railing is a popular choice and has various colours and spindle options available.
 Low maintenance decking manufacturers also supply matching rail systems which are very attractive.
 If you are looking for elegance, or wish to show off a stunning landscape, glass railings may be the way to go!